evertec/athmovil-javascript-api/README.md

 # ATH Móvil Payment Button - Javascript Integration and Services

 ## Introduction
 ATH Móvil's Javascript integration provides a simple, secure and fast checkout experience to customers paying on your website.
-After integrating our Payment Button on your website, you will be able to receive instant payments from more than a million ATH Móvil users.
+After integrating our Payment Button on your website, you will be able to receive real time payments from more than 1.5 million ATH Móvil users.

 ## Prerequisites
 Before you begin, please review the following prerequisites:

 1. An active ATH Móvil Business account is required to continue.
- * Note: *To sign up, download "ATH Móvil Business" on the App Store if you have an iOS device or on the Play Store if you have an Android device.*
+To sign up, download "ATH Móvil Business" on the App Store or Play Store of your iOS or Android device.

 2. Your ATH Móvil Business account needs to have a registered, verified and active ATH® card.

-3. Have the public and private API keys of your Business account at hand.
- * Note: ***You can view your API keys on the settings section of the ATH Móvil Business application for iOS or Android.***
+3. Have the public and private API keys of your Business account at hand. **You can view your API keys on the settings section of ATH Móvil Business for iOS or Android.**

 ## Support
 If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
 For technical support please complete the following form:  https://forms.gle/ZSeL8DtxVNP2K2iDA.